mkhaas/Resume-LLM-RAG/README.md

   - Load and preprocess resume documents using PyPDFLoader and LangChain RecursiveCharacterTextSplitter.

 - **Embeddings and Vector Storage:**
-  - Generate embeddings using Sentence-Transformer.
+  - Generate embeddings using HuggingFaceEmbeddings model_name="all-MiniLM-L6-v2"
   - Create an in-memory Chromadb for efficient vector storage.

 - **Question Answering:**